Haven-Rau/Pokemon_Catching_Adventure/README.md

 )
 ```

-Since manually typing in each Pokemon and its stats would take hours, I downloaded an online database to Excel and modified it to fit my table.
+Since manually typing in each Pokémon and its stats would take hours, I downloaded an online database to Excel and modified it to fit my table.

 You can access the Excel sheet here: [Modified Pokemon Database.csv](https://github.com/user-attachments/files/24351705/Modified.Pokemon.Database.csv)